cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### getToken method
 ​
-The getToken method is an option that will enable you to write your own logic in how the SDK should obtain the token.
-The classic usage is an implementation that returns a static value but you can, as an example, create a logic that will test your token and change it for another one if anything goes wrong.
-Note that if you want to explicitly use an API Key you must to set the additional flag `apiKeyMode` to true to so the SDK can the right headers properly.
+The `getToken` method lets you write your logic on how the SDK should retrieve the token.
+The classic usage is an implementation that returns a static value, but you can create a logic that will test your token and change it for another one if anything goes wrong.

+> Note: If you want to use an API key explicitly, set an additional flag `apiKeyMode` to `true` so that the SDK can set the headers correctly.
 ​
 ```js
 const client = new CogniteClient({